solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 ---
 layout: default
-title: Estimating phylogenetic networks with SNaQ
+title: Phylogenetic networks with SNaQ
-nav_order: 4
+nav_order: 5
 ---

-## Running SNaQ
+# Estimating phylogenetic networks with SNaQ

 To run SNaQ, you need
 - data extracted from sequence alignments: